RuKhan26/Recipe-food-app-official/README.md

 **Unit Test:** (ai assitance)
+Instructions
+To run unit tests on your PHP code using PHPUnit:
+(1) Install PHPUnit via Composer by running composer require --dev phpunit/phpunit, and confirm the installation with ./vendor/bin/phpunit --version.
+(2) Create a tests/ directory and write your test classes inside it, ensuring each class extends PHPUnit\Framework\TestCase and contains test methods.
+Our tests used for this project are listed in the test files.
+(3) From your project root, run ./vendor/bin/phpunit tests to execute all test files in the tests/ directory.
+(4) Review the terminal output to see which tests passed or failed.
+--For easier test execution, optionally create a phpunit.xml configuration file in the root directory to specify settings like the test folder and bootstrap file.
+Once the config file is in place, you can simply run ./vendor/bin/phpunit to execute tests without specifying the directory.

 After follwing the instructions, the tests were ran, however kept returning errors.
 With the help of ai, we were able to recognize where the errors where taking place and ai made suggestions based on our code, on what errors to correct.
 The following screen shots show the conversation with ai, after running and analyzing our tests.